Introduction

 python3 -m pip install --user virtualenv

-python3 -m vitualenv /home/semaphore/venv
+python3 -m venv /home/semaphore/venv

 # activate the context of the virtual environment